adrianschlatter/ppf.datamatrix/docs/README.md

 pip install ppf.datamatrix
 ```

 # Still reading?

 If you read this far, you're probably not here for the first time.
 If you use and like ppf.datamatrix, would you consider giving it a Github Star?
 The button is at the top of this website.)

+# Contributing

+Did you find a bug and would like to report it?
+Or maybe you've fixed it
+already?
+That's great!
+Please read [CONTRIBUTING](./CONTRIBUTING.md) to learn how
+to proceed from there.

+To help ascertain that contributing to this project is a pleasant experience, we
+have established a [code of conduct](./CODE_OF_CONDUCT.md).
+You can expect
+everyone to adhere to it, just make sure you do as well.

 # Change Log